 The book will be the embodiment of a spirit of sharing, generosity and co-operation which I hope will also underpin its creation, distribution and readership.

-I am grannie to four young children, the steward of a small wood in North Somerset, and a part-time photographer and writer.
+I am a grannie to four young children, the steward of a small wood in North Somerset, and a part-time photographer and writer.
 For nearly thirty years I was the organist for a small village church.
 I now attend a monthly service of Universal Worship and write and read a ‘Reflection’ on the given theme for each month.

 I am delighted that the Refugee Council has agreed to be associated with this project.